Course Syllabus – Big Data

 Projects: The best way to learn is by putting theory into practice.
 This course features large projects that count for the majority of your grade.
 Remember to start early, ask questions, and go to office hours if necessary.

 Scientific Research Papers: we will read several research papers throughout the semester.
-These assignments involve reading the paper and producing a written report outlining your analysis of the work, along with in-class discussion.
+These assignments involve reading the paper and producing a written presentation and report outlining your analysis of the work, along with in-class discussion.

 - Do not cheat.
 Review the Honor Code, and if in doubt about whether or not something is cheating, ask the professor.